Bryah Basin Project (WA)

-The Billabong Gold JV currently has a JORC 2004 Indicated Resource of 87,373 ounces of gold (1.36Mt @ 1.99g/t Au) at the Wilgeena Prospect.
+The Billabong Gold JV currently has a JORC Code 2012 compliant inferred resource of 87,000 ounces of gold (1.37Mt @ 1.97g/t Au) at the Wilgeena Prospect (re-named Hermes South).
 The mineralisation is open at depth and further drilling has excellent potential to expand the area of gold mineralisation and add to the known resource.

 Gold mineralisation at the Central Bore gold prospect is associated with a series of northeast-trending veins and structures in granite.
 Assay results from drilling, including screen fire assays for selected high grade samples, include best intersections of:

 9 metres at 5.86 g/t gold from 35 metres (CBRC004)